 You have the option of beginning repayment on the PLUS loan either 60 days after the loan is fully disbursed or to begin repayment six months after you graduate or cease to be enrolled on at least a half-time basis.

-In order to electronically sign your form, you will need an FSA ID.
+- In order to electronically sign your form, you will need an FSA ID.
 In the past, families and students used a federal PIN number.
-These PIN numbers are now being replaced with the new FSA ID process.
+These PIN numbers have been replaced with the new FSA ID process.
 Even if you have an existing PIN number, you will need to follow these steps in order to Create an FSA ID.

-Step 2: Go to studentloans.gov.
-Sign in using your name, social security number, date of birth, and 4-digit PIN.
+- Step 2: Go to studentloans.gov.
+Sign in using your FSA ID.

 You may re-apply for a PLUS loan with a creditworthy endorser.
 Visit www.student loans.gov for more information.